idonotknowwhatiamdoing/cse15l-lab-reports/lab-report-2-week-4.md

 ### Link to file:
 [test-issue-1.md](https://github.com/idonotknowwhatiamdoing/markdown-parse/blob/bfe7abee1421bcb19304fc2b560400433a221c66/test-issue-1.md)
 ```
-(link)
+(link.com)
 ```

 ### Symptom:
 ```
 -1
-[link]
+[link.com]
 ```

 ### Summary:
 Instead of a properly formatted link with square brackets and parentheses, the failure-inducing input only had a set of parentheses.
 Because the index for the square bracket ```[``` could not be found, the index returned ```-1```.
-It also incorrectly interpreted the link inside the parentheses to be.
-By checking for the existence of square brackets in the added ```if``` statement, we can solve this issue.
+The output should be nothing because the formatting was incorrect.
+By checking for the existence of square brackets in the added ```if``` statement, we can fix this issue.

 ## Code Change 2: